kovach/web2/docs/live.md

 # Reflection

+To help a user understand the effects of programs, we need the ability to write programs that operate simultaneously on programs and their execution traces.
+To approach this problem, we have augmented our interpreter with a *reflection* mechanism.
-The reflection layer of the system allows us to run anansi programs that operate on other anansi programs or their provenance graphs.
-Our interpreter can *reflect* a database of tuples, provenance terms, and rules into a secondary database with a fixed schema.
+This mechanism translates a database along with its provenance terms and rules into a secondary database with a fixed schema.
 This allows us to write higher order programs that operate over computation histories of others.

 ### Demo

 This demo makes use of a small [program](https://github.com/kovach/web2/blob/deadline/ui/components/refl.arrow) for exploring provenance of graphical elements.
 First, I show how to summon the rule that created a visual element and explore related objects.
 Second, I change a value indirectly associated with it by querying the application database.

 (listen for more detailed explanation)